CarlDownsOracle/oci-azure-observability/README.md

 # Azure Integration Points

 This architecture supports export of OCI Observability data to two Azure service destinations.
-Downstream Azure Observability & SIEM services support integrations with one or the other.
+Downstream Observability & SIEM services support integrations with one or the other.

 [Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs) is a fully managed, real-time data ingestion service that lets you build dynamic data pipelines capable of handling